conlin-matt/SurfRCaT/docs/tutorials.md

     > **Note**
     >
-    > The rectified images are given a coordinate system relative to the user-input camera location.
-The y-axis is in meters north of the input camera
+    > The rectified images are given in real-world coordinates.
-    > location and the x-axis is in meters east of the input camera location.
 Analyses of images for geophysical applications often require a
     > coordinate system transformation to one that is cross-shore distance (x) and long-shore distance (y).
-If you need to do this, add the
-    > camera location back to the coordinates in Matlab/Python and perform your transformation.
+You can perform any coordinate system transformations you want in Matlab/Python using the `.pkl`/`.mat` image data files.

     <img src="images/rectif_Tutorial1.png" class="img-responsive" alt="">

 17. Based on the rectified products, we will visually (and very roughly) estimate the dimensions of the sandbar in real-world space.
-By treating the left-most section of the bar as a triangle, and the right-most section as a rectangle, an overall area of the feature can be estimated as ~8000 square meters.
+By treating the left-most section of the bar as a triangle, and the right-most section as a rectangle, an overall area of the feature can be estimated as ~8500 square meters.
-Assuming an average elevation of the feature of 0.5 m (which is reasonable, from field observations), we can obtain a sediment volume within this feature of ~4000 cubic meters, equivalent to approximately 440 standard dump trucks-worth of sediment.
+If we assume and average thickness of the feature of, say, 0.5 m, we can obtain a sediment volume within this feature of ~4250 cubic meters, equivalent to approximately 460 standard dump trucks-worth of sediment.

 ---